gbv/login-client-vue/README.md

 The `Login` plugin provides an object to interact with a Login Server instance as well as some properties for the current status of the connection.
 All properties in the exported object are either reactive, read-only Vue variables or methods to interact with the server.

 There are two ways to access this object:

-1. Add it globally (see above) and then use `inject` to access it:
+1. Add it globally (see above) and then use `inject` to access it (recommended):
     ```js
-    import { defineComponent, inject, reactive } from "vue"
+    import { defineComponent, inject } from "vue"

     export default defineComponent({
       // ...
       setup() {
-        // Option 1: Import the whole plugin with all properties
+        // Option 1: Import the whole plugin with all properties as a reactive object
-        const login = reactive(inject("login"))
+        const login = inject("login")
-        // Option 2: Deconstruct particular properties (will be read-only refs)
+        // Option 2: Deconstruct particular properties
+        // Note: If you are using these within the setup method, you need to use the `.value`
+        // notation for reactive values (e.g. `connected.value`, etc.).
+        // See below for which values are reactive.
-        const { connected, user } = inject("login")
+        const { connected, user } = inject("login-refs")
         // ...
       },
     })
     ```
+    If you are not using the new Composition API, then you can also used `inject: ["login"]` and access it via `login` in the template.

 2. Import it directly in the component:
     ```js
-    import { defineComponent, reactive } from "vue"
+    import { defineComponent, toRefs } from "vue"
     import { Login } from "gbv-login-client-vue"

     export default defineComponent({
       // ...
       setup() {
         // Option 1: Import the whole plugin with all properties
-        const login = reactive(Login)
+        const login = Login
         // Option 2: Deconstruct particular properties (will be read-only refs)
+        // Note that in this case, ALL properties will be refs, i.e. have to be accessed using
+        // the `.value` notation when used within the setup method.
-        const { connected, user } = login
+        const { connected, user } = toRefs(login)
         // ...
       },
     })